Gunther-Schulz/rclone-bisync-manager/README.md

 # RClone BiSync Script

 This Python script provides a robust solution for bidirectional synchronization of files between a local directory and a remote storage supported by RClone.
-It includes features such as dry runs, forced resynchronization, and detailed logging.
+It includes features such as dry runs, forced resynchronization, detailed logging, and daemon mode for periodic syncing.

 ## Features